gaelrukundo/gaelrukundo.github.io/README.md

 ***

-## ⚖️ Project 6: AI Strategy/Proof-of-Concept for Legal Document Processing with Legal-BERT - Individual Project
+## ⚖️ Project 6: AI Strategy and Proof-of-Concept for Legal Document Processing with Legal-BERT - Individual Project

 **Objective:** To design a proof-of-concept for a "Smart Document Processing" platform to automate the review of legal contracts at a large law firm.
 The proposed AI system aims to solve the business problem of slow, costly, and error-prone manual contract analysis.